mxenabled/path-core/README.md

 * [Utilities](utilities/README.md)

 ## Contributing
-Create a topic branch.
-Make our changes commit and push to GitLab.
-Create an MR.
+Create a topic branch, make your changes, and create an PR.

 ## Building everything